urbit/docs/docs/programming/system/basic.md

     [time passes...]
     merged with strategy %init

-The merge could take several minutes; you'll know it's done when "merged with strategy %init" is printed.
-Mount the new files to your Unix pier directory:
+This merge could take several minutes; you'll know it's done when "merged with strategy %init" is printed.
+Next, mount the new files to your Unix pier directory:

     ~fintud-macrep:dojo> |mount /=examples=